 The gross profit method is an important ratio because it shows investors and management how efficiently the business can produce and sell products.
 In simple words, it shows how profitable a product is when it comes to the cost of goods sold.

 The concept of gross profit is particularly important to management, cost accountants, and investors because it allows them to forecast future activities and create budgets.
 For example, Mrs. ABC’s gross profit was $ 65,000.
 It means if she wants to be profitable for the whole financial year, all of her other costs must be less than $65,000.
 Conversely, Mrs. ABC can also view the $65,000 as the amount of money that can be put toward other business expenses or expansion into a new business or new markets.

 Investors are typically interested in gross profit margins as a percentage because this shows them to compare margins between peer companies no matter their sales volume or size.
 For example, an investor can see Mrs. ABC’s 65 percent gross profit margin and compare it to XYZ’s gross profit margins even though XYZ is a billion-dollar firm.
 It also allows investors a chance to see how much profit the firm’s core business activities are.

 Eicher Motors is a good example of higher gross profit margins than peers.
 Eicher Motors has the highest gross profit margins compared to all its peers.
-It shows the company has a strong core business operation and has pricing power to pass on the increase in raw material cost to customers.
+It shows the company has a strong core business operation and has the pricing power to pass on the increase in raw material cost to customers.
 It makes more sense to invest in such a company which has good gross profit margins and has pricing power over the customers.
 It shows how healthy business growth was and it will be.

 Investors also use gross profit margins to measure the scalability of the business.
-Good gross profit margins business investors can run different models with her margins to compare how profitable the company would be at different levels of sales.
+Good gross profit margins business investors can run different models with their margins to compare how profitable the company would be at different levels of sales.